smol-ninja/dot-claude/commands/bump-release.md

    - If current version is `1.2.3`: Create `1.2.4-beta.1` (increment patch + beta.1)
    - If current version is `1.2.3-beta.1`: Create `1.2.3-beta.2` (increment beta number)
    - If current version is `1.2.3-beta.5`: Create `1.2.3-beta.6` (increment beta number)
-3. **Update changelog** with beta release notes
+3. **Skip CHANGELOG.md update** - Beta releases don't update the changelog
 4. **Commit and tag** with beta version (e.g., `v1.2.4-beta.1`)

 ## Output

-In the `CHANGELOG.md` file, generate changelog entries categorizing changes in this order:
+For regular releases only, in the `CHANGELOG.md` file, generate changelog entries categorizing changes in this order:

 - **Changed** - Changes in existing functionality
 - **Added** - New functionality